XI. Communications and Government Relations

 XI.B.
 Institutional Public Statements and News Releases

 Any public statement emanating from the University carries with it the possibility of benefit or damage to colleagues and to the institution.
-Therefore, all official public statements or news releases should be issued through the Office of Communications and Marketing.
+Therefore, all official public statements or news releases should be issued through the Division of Communications and Marketing.

 XI.C.
 Political Activities